numbers

 “That’s not true.”
 Willem replied.

-“Dude, I hate it when you pretend to be stupid about this stuff.
-You could have a lobotomy and chicks would still want to fuck you.
+“Dude, you could have a lobotomy and chicks would still want to fuck you.
 Look –” he pointed at the bar and Willem glanced up.
-The waitress who just a second before had been staring at him lost and without pretension suddenly bolted upright, alarmed, and began tidying a half-empty glass from the bar.
+The waitress who just a second ago had been staring at him lost and without pretension suddenly bolted upright, alarmed at being seen, and began washing an already-clean glass on the bar.

-“It’s always been like this,” Jay continued, “ever since I’ve known you, you’ve pretended like girls aren’t interested in you.
-And we get it, you’re being a nice guy, not making the rest of us feel like chumps, blah blah.
+“It’s always been like this,” Jay continued, “ever since I’ve known you you’ve pretended like girls aren’t interested.
+And we get it, you’re being a nice guy, not making the rest of us feel like chumps.
 Remember college?
 Brianna Mayworth?”

 Willem broke into a half-smile and then quickly tried to hide it.